Sa Dragonera

 About Sa Dragonera

-Sa Dragonera Natural Park protects an uninhabited island lying just 700 meters off the western tip of Mallorca, encompassing approximately 274 hectares of rocky terrain rising to 360 meters that resembles a sleeping dragon in profile—giving it its evocative name.
-The island serves as a critical refuge for endemic species and seabird colonies, free from the mammalian predators that threaten similar species on the main island.
-Sa Dragonera became a powerful symbol of the Balearic environmental movement when a mass occupation in 1977 prevented its purchase for tourist development.
+Sa Dragonera Natural Park protects an uninhabited island lying just over 700 metres off the western tip of Mallorca, encompassing approximately 288 hectares of rocky terrain rising to 360 metres that resembles a sleeping dragon in profile — giving it its evocative name.
+[1] The island serves as a critical refuge for endemic species and seabird colonies, free from the mammalian predators that threaten similar species on the main island.
+Sa Dragonera became a powerful symbol of the Balearic environmental movement when a mass occupation on 7 July 1977 (known as 7-7-77) prevented its purchase for tourist development.

 Wildlife Ecosystems

-The island supports large populations of the endemic Balearic lizard (Podarcis lilfordi), which reaches extraordinary densities in the absence of predators.
-Eleonora's falcon breeds in a significant colony on the sea cliffs, alongside Cory's shearwater, storm petrel, and Mediterranean shag.
+The island supports large populations of Lilford's wall lizard (Podarcis lilfordi), which reaches extraordinary densities in the absence of predators such as cats and rats.
+[1] Eleonora's falcon breeds in a significant colony on the sea cliffs, alongside Cory's shearwater, storm petrel, and Mediterranean shag.
 The surrounding marine waters support diverse fish communities in clear water.

 Flora Ecosystems